Differential Privacy as a Causal Property: Bounding Effects: Generalizing D.P., Understanding Alternatives

+Third, we consider a line of papers providing definitions of privacy that account for dependencies between data points, but which are ambiguous about association versus causation~\cite{chen14vldbj,zhu15tifs,liu16ndss}.
+For example, Liu~et~al.\@ use the word ``cause'' in a central definition of their work~\cite[Def.\,3]{liu16ndss}, but do no causal modeling, instead using a joint probability distribution to model just associations in their adversary model~\cite[\S{}3]{liu16ndss}.
+Using causal modeling and \textsc{brp} would allow them to actually model causation instead of approximating it with associations, or, if associations really is what they wish to model, would provide a foil making their goals more clear.

-As a more complex example, Kifer and Machanavajjhala consider applying differential privacy to social networks, which they find to be an awkward fit~\cite{kifer11sigmod}.
-They note that differential privacy applied to a network is typically taken to mean either considering nodes or edges in network as the data points $D_i$ but that participation in a social network is likely to leave far more evidence than just what is encoded in those nodes and edges labeled with an individual's ids.
-They consider an example in which Bob joins a network and introduces Alice and Charlie to one another leading them to create an edge between them that does not involve Bob.
-Arguably, privacy requires protecting this edge as well despite neither edge nor node differential privacy doing so.
-To capture this requirement, they distinguish between differential privacy's deleting of data points from a data set and their desire to ``hide the \emph{evidence of participation}''~(\S{}2.2.1).
+Fourth, as a more complex example, Kifer and Machanavajjhala consider applying \DP{} to social networks~\cite[\S{}3]{kifer11sigmod}.
+They note that \DP{} applied to a network is typically taken to mean either considering nodes or edges labeled with an individual's id $i$ in the network as that individual's data point $D_i$, but that participation in a social network is likely to leave far more evidence than just those nodes and edges.
+They consider an example in which Bob joins a network and introduces Alice and Charlie to one another, leading them to create an edge between them that does not involve Bob.
+Arguably, protecting Bob's privacy requires counting this edge as Bob's as well despite neither edge nor node \DP{} doing so.
+To capture this requirement, they distinguish between differential privacy's deleting of data points from a data set and their desire to ``hide the \emph{evidence of participation}''~\cite[\S{}2.2.1]{kifer11sigmod}.